-When studying human anatomy we often compartmentalize the various bones, tendons, ligaments, and muscles into individual sections (ie a biceps muscle, a pateller tendon).
-This system allows us to develop an in depth understanding of the individual properties of the given tissue we are studying and has led to miraculous advances in surgery and rehabilitative modalities.
-While I can’t emphasize enough the importance of understanding the individual roles of various tissues, we must not forget that there is no true separation and that the human body is one interconnected organism.
+In the study of human anatomy we oftentimes isolate the various bones, tendons, ligaments, and muscles into individual sections.
+For example, a biceps muscle, or a patellar tendon.
+This system gives us deep understanding of the individual properties of the muscle tissue.
+A singular view has led to advances in surgery and rehabilitative modalities.
+While it is of utmost importance to emphasize the importance of the individual roles of various tissues, we must also remember there is no true separation and that the human body is one interconnected organism.

-Lets do a quick review of human cellular development (I’m sure its been a while since biology class, so I will keep it simple).
-We start with a fertilized ovum, the ovum splits into stem cells, stem cells develop into specialized cells (nerve cells, muscle cells, etc..), specialized cells become tissues, tissues become functional units (nephron loops), functional units make up organs (kidney), organ make up organ systems (urinary system), and finally organ systems make up an organism (human).
+To begin, let\’s do a quick review of human cellular development.
+I\’m sure its been a while since biology class, so I will keep it simple.
+First, we start with a fertilized ovum.
+Second, the ovum splits into stem cells, Finally, stem cells develop into specialized cells.
+For example, nerve cells, muscle cells, brain cells, etc are specialized cells.

-Whether we are providing manual therapy or movement therapy we must treat the body as a holistic model.
-When we can accept the fact that you can not seperate tissues we can start to understand that everything you do effects everything else in your being.
-Eating the wrong food for you metabolic type can inflame your colon, your colon can inhibit your abdominal wall via viscero-motor inhibition, an inhibited abdominal wall can put more strain on your back.
-A traditional approach would be to stretch the tight back muscles, a modern approach would be to strengthen the abdominal muscles, a holistic approach would be to clean up your diet, then strengthen the abdominals, then maybe stretch the back muscles to correct any adaptive shortening not eliminated by an increased tonus of the abdominal wall.
+Whether we provide manual therapy or movement therapy we must treat the body as a holistic model.
+When we accept the fact that you cannot separate tissues, then we start to understand that everything you do effects everything else in your being.
+Eating the wrong food inflames your colon, an inflamed colon can hinders your abdominal wall, an inhibited abdominal wall puts strain on your back.

-The more in-depth ones understanding of the holistic nature of the human organism the more likely you are to live a healthy, vibrant life.
+In sum, the more we understand the holistic nature of the human organism it is more likely to live a healthy, vibrant life.
 As always comments and questions are encouraged and appreciated.